sri-experiments/thewall_android/README.md

 # Running the app

-Simply download the apk file attached to this repository on your mobile to try out the application
+Click this link to download the Application: https://bit.ly/wall-mob